USS Hannah: Washington's fleet

 Alongside other vessels fitted out by the Marblehead Regiment, the Franklin, the Warren, the Hancock, and the Lee, the first combined naval vessels of the Continental Army and Navy were assembled on Boston's north shore.
 Three of the four captains of the ships were residents of Marblehead; John Selman, John Manley, and James Mugford who respectively commanded Warren, Lee and Franklin during 1775 and into 1776.
-Along with another Marblehead native and naval Captain Samuel Tucker, Washington's Fleet attacked British ships up and down the Massachusetts coast.
+Along with another Marblehead native and naval Captain Samuel Tucker, who was the second to command the Franklin, Washington's Fleet attacked British ships up and down the Massachusetts coast.
 "With crews of experienced Marblehead seamen, these bold and highly skilled mariners captured enemy supply ships filled with ammunition and armaments that were crucial to the American cause of independence.
 The fleet was believed to have flown the Revolutionary "Pine Tree Flag" with the less common motto "An Appeal to God" signifying the crews' loyalty to their New England woodlands and their religion.

 On one of the schooner's first voyages, it encountered the sloop Unity which was owned by John Langdon, a member of the Continental Congress from New Hampshire, but had been taken by the Royal Navy.
 Rather than returning the ship to its rightful owner, Captain Broughton sailed the ship to Gloucester and requested he and his crew be given the store of salt fish beef and lumber.
 Washington's orders were to strictly collect munitions only, and his refusal caused a mutiny among the crew, of whom 14 were ordered whipped, but only one was punished.

 Hannahs brief naval career ended on 10 October 1775, when she was run aground under the guns of a small American fort near Beverly by the British sloop Nautilus.
-After a 4 hour engagement between Nautilus and Beverly and Salem militias on the shore, Hannah was saved from destruction and capture.
+After a 4-hour engagement between Nautilus and Beverly and Salem militias on the shore, Hannah was saved from destruction and capture.
 Nautilus was badly damaged, but managed to escape with the rising tide around 8 p.m..
 According to the New England Chronicle dated 12 October 1775, "...no lives were lost on our side, and the Privateer [Hannah] was damaged little if any".
 Other sources however still claim that Hannah was soon decommissioned as General Washington found more suitable ships for his cruisers.